 Expect it to be freezing and bundle up.
-I needed frequent stops in shops and bars to thaw out (pack these hand warmers to help with the chill).
+I needed frequent stops in shops and bars to thaw out.
 Copenhagen is not known as a budget destination, so be prepared to spend a bit on entrance fees, rides and food.
 If you are in Copenhagen during the holidays though, visiting Tivoli Garden is something to splurge on!

 Prague, Czech Republic